- MSW vs. LCSW: Why These Terms Get Confused

 For aspiring Licensed Clinical Social Workers (LCSWs), earning a CSWE-accredited MSW is usually the first step towards licensure.
 The LCSW licensure process requires candidates to have an MSW from a CSWE-accredited program.

 This is because the LCSW licensure assesses your clinical experience and knowledge through supervised practice and a licensure exam and considers the quality of your foundational social work education.
-By requiring an MSW from a CSWE-accredited program, the licensure boards ensure that LCSW candidates have received an education meeting the national professional social work practice standards.
+By requiring an MSW from an affordable online CSWE-accredited program, the licensure boards ensure that LCSW candidates have received an education meeting the national professional social work practice standards.

 Overall, CSWE accreditation is more than just a seal of approval – it is a critical element that ensures the quality of your social work education, opens up job opportunities, and paves the way for licensure.